Rafferty and the Gold Dust Twins

 Rafferty and the Gold Dust Twins is a 1975 American comedy-drama film directed by Dick Richards and written by John Kaye.
 The film was the second film credit for Jerry Bruckheimer, who was an associate producer.
-The film features the song "Honky Tonk Angels", performed by lead actress Sally Kellerman.

 Plot

-Idiotic, alcoholic driving instructor and former Marine Corps sergeant Rafferty (Alan Arkin) lives in poverty near Hollywood, California.
-He allows two young female hitchhikers (played by Sally Kellerman and Mackenzie Phillips), who are seeking to reach New Orleans (as one of them is an aspiring singer), to kidnap him.
+Idiotic, alcoholic driving instructor and former Marine Corps sergeant Rafferty lives in poverty near Hollywood, California.
+He allows two young female hitchhikers, who are seeking to reach New Orleans (as one of them is an aspiring singer), to kidnap him.
 He eventually enjoys their company, and the three take a road trip to Las Vegas and end up in Tucson, Arizona, with many misadventures and scams to finance their trip along the way.